Hierarchical Recursive Precision for Accelerating Symmetric Linear Solves on MXUs: Related Work

 \subsection{Mixed-Precision Linear Algebra}

 Mixed-precision techniques have gained significant attention as a means to accelerate numerical algorithms while reducing energy consumption.
 Higham et al.~\cite{higham2022mixed}, along with others~\cite{buttari2007mixed,baboulin2009accelerating,carson2018accelerating,haidar2018harnessing,carson2017new,alomairy2025scalable} studied mixed-precision iterative refinement for dense and sparse systems.
 More recently, task-based and batched GPU solvers have explored integrating low-precision arithmetic at the kernel level~\cite{zhang2025leveraging,alomairy2022high,ltaief2024toward,alomairy2025sustainably}, often relying on uniform block-level precision assignment.
-Other approaches apply precision dynamically based on sub-matrix norms~\cite{cao2023reducing} or use non-uniform thresholds for block low-rank LU factorization~\cite{amestoy2023mixed}.
-Our work extends these ideas by introducing a \textit{tree-structured precision hierarchy}, assigning FP16 to large off-diagonal blocks and higher precision (FP32 or FP64) to recursively refined diagonal regions.
+Other approaches apply precision dynamically based on sub-matrix norms~\cite{alomairy2025sustainably} or use non-uniform thresholds for block low-rank LU factorization~\cite{amestoy2023mixed}.
+These strategies are not directly aligned with the algorithmic recursion of the Cholesky factorization.
+In our approach for diagonally dominant matrices, FP16 precision is assigned to large off-diagonal blocks and higher precision (FP32 or FP64) to recursively refined diagonal region, aligning a \textit{tree-structured precision hierarchy} with the recursive subdivision strategy.
 This enables controlled use of MXU-accelerated low-precision GEMM operations without compromising stability.
-Our approach also integrates lightweight per-block quantization and dequantization~\cite{lang2024comprehensive}, ensuring robustness when operating near FP16's dynamic range limits, which will be described in Section \ref{sect:quant}.
-To our knowledge, this is the first work to unify recursive decomposition and layered mixed-precision execution in a single portable solver framework, targeting both NVIDIA and AMD matrix engines.
+Our approach also integrates lightweight per-block quantization and dequantization~\cite{lang2024comprehensive}, ensuring robustness when operating near FP16's dynamic range limits(Section \ref{sect:quant}).
+To our knowledge, this is the first work to unify recursive decomposition and layered mixed-precision execution in a hardware-portable solver framework.